ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

     scp admin@192.168.0.6:ROOTCA.pem .
     exit
     ```
+    {% include note.html content="This is NOT how you would normally install certificates over to your devices.
+In a lab, this manual method works fine but for production environments, the other options are definitely preferred (like Cisco PKI)" %}
 2. Go to the vManage GUI (https://192.168.0.6) and log in, if logged out.
 Navigate to **Configuration -> Devices** (from the left-hand side, click on the cog wheel to access the configuration options)

     ![](/images/Deploying_DC_vEdge1/26_config_devices.png)